huazhuofeng/phmap-repro/README.md

 To evaluate batch correction and data harmonization, multiple integration algorithms were applied, categorized by their output types: embeddings, full features, or kNN graphs.
 Integration was primarily conducted in Scanpy, with select methods implemented in Seurat (4.4.1) for compatibility.

 > Code for pipeline can be found at https://github.com/Doctorluka/ScibPlot.

-### Robust Marker Pipeline
-A reusable end‑to‑end pipeline for robust cross‑sample marker identification (pseudobulk + edgeR + cross‑sample consistency) on Seurat v5 object.

-> Code for pipeline can be found at the current repository.

 ### Interactive web portal
 > An interactive web portal for visualization and exploration of the atlas is available at https://www.phatlas.top.
 The code can be found at https://github.com/jarxunlai/PH-map-online